himansudesai/bombay.js/README.md

 To that list, we can add a few more categories where unit tests have an advantage over end-to-end test.
 We also add another column for Bombay.js's local e2e style tests.

+Bombay.js is functional but currently a work in progress.
+Features like https endpoints and easy ways to handle http response headers are missing.

 <table style="width: 400px; border: 1px solid grey;">
   <tr>
     <th>&nbsp;&nbsp;&nbsp;&nbsp;</th>